AdobeDocs/experience-manager-65.es-ES/help/sites-classic-ui-authoring/classic-personalization-campaigns-mktg-manager.md

 ---
-title: Trabajo con Marketing Campaign Manager
+title: Trabajar con el administrador de campañas de marketing
 seo-title: Working with the Marketing Campaign Manager
-description: Marketing Campaign Manager (MCM) es una consola que le permite administrar campañas con varios canales.
-Con este software de automatización de marketing podrá administrar todas sus marcas, campañas y experiencias, junto con los informes, posibles clientes, listas y segmentos relacionados.
+description: El Administrador de campañas de marketing (MCM) es una consola que le ayuda a administrar campañas de varios canales.
+Con este software de automatización de marketing puede administrar todas sus marcas, campañas y experiencias, así como los segmentos, las listas, los posibles clientes y los informes relacionados.
 seo-description: The Marketing Campaign Manager (MCM) is a console that helps you manage multi-channel campaigns.
 With this marketing automation software you can manage all your brands, campaigns and experiences together with the related segments, lists, leads, and reports.
 uuid: 63b817e4-34b9-42b8-845b-e0b7d9af3a96
 contentOwner: User